KaleStahl/KaleStahl.github.io/content/pages/sum-lot.md

       alt = "Field Blower - GRI"
       style ="float: center; margin: 10px 20px 20px 10px;"/>
 </p>
 Despite not having a variety of tools and as we'll later see, stadiums, Guardians Rising gave us Field Blower.
 This simple leaf blower is a super buffed tool scrapper that can now discard stadiums.
-Since stadiums and tools aren't as absolutely necessary as older format, this card finds itself as a one-of in most decks rather than a four-of when we had Garbotoxin.
+Since stadiums and tools aren't absolutely necessary as with older formats, this card finds itself as a one-of in most decks rather than a four-of when we had Garbotoxin.
 Even though its population has dwindled, when used at the right time its power is still undeniable.
 </div>
 <br>